 So you've done a search with keywords connected with Boolean operators, perhaps limited your results or tried some advanced search techniques, and the database has given you a list of search results.
 What do you do now?

 The first thing to pay attention to is how many results your search returned.
 You can find it at the top of the results list.
-Anything more than 100 results might be a signal that you need to refine your search some more.
+Anything more than 1000 results might be a signal that you need to refine your search some more.

-This means that it's very important that you get the number of search results down to a manageable number, so that you can sort through all of them.
+It is possible to get the number of search results down to a manageable number, so that you can sort through all of them.

 "Date Oldest" will put the oldest results at the top of the list, with results getting more recent as you go through the list.